TolikPylypchuk/SharpHook/docs/articles/intro.md

 enables you to easily create global hooks in a cross-platform way.

 SharpHook doesn't implement any hooking functionality itself.
 It is simply a wrapper around a C library called [libuiohook](https://github.com/kwhat/libuiohook), and a very thin one at that.
-However, it does provide a few classes and interfaces to make things easier for you than P/Invoking native functions.
+However, it does provide a few types to make things easier for you than P/Invoking native functions.

 In the following articles you'll learn how to use this library.